module Nokogiri::HTML5

 Parsing options

-The three currently supported options are :max_errors, :max_tree_depth and :max_attributes, described below.
+The four currently supported parse options are

 Nokogiri contains an experimental HTML5 parse error reporting facility.
-By default, no parse errors are reported but this can be configured by passing the :max_errors option to {HTML5.parse} or {HTML5.fragment}.
+By default, no parse errors are reported but this can be configured by passing the :max_errors option to HTML5.parse or HTML5.fragment.

 For example, this script: